psoloway/puppetlabs-tomcat/README.md

 #####`$app_base`

-*Required, unless [`$host_ensure`](#host_ensure) is set to 'false' or 'absent'.* Specifies the Application Base directory for the virtual host.
+*Required, unless [`host_ensure`](#host_ensure) is set to 'false' or 'absent'.* Specifies the Application Base directory for the virtual host.
 Maps to the [appBase XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/host.html#Common_Attributes).

 #####`$catalina_base`

-Specifies the base directory for the Tomcat installation.
+Specifies the base directory of the Tomcat installation to manage.

 #####`$host_ensure`